microsoft/autogen/samples/tools/testbed/README.md

 AutoGenBench works with all AutoGen 0.1.*, and 0.2.* versions.

+## Technical Specifications

+If you are already an AutoGenBench pro, and want the full technical specifications, please review the [contributor's guide](CONTRIBUTING.md).

 ## Installation and Setup

 **To get the most out of AutoGenBench, the `autogenbench` package should be installed**.
 At present, the easiest way to do this is to install it via `pip`: